Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 Shopping Districts in the Willamette Valley

 For the wine lovers on your list, you’re in luck.
-You can splurge in Newberg, where 12 independent shops in the charming, walkable downtown area show off their locally made gifts next to local eateries and coffee spots.
+You can splurge in Newberg, where visitors can explore the 12 Tastes of Newberg in the charming, walkable downtown area — filled with spots for locally made gifts, fun eateries and coffee spots.
 Make your way through charming Dundee, Dayton and McMinnville for more wine-focused treasures.
 Along the Interstate-5 corridor, find vibrant downtown districts filled with locally owned shops, like those in Salem, Corvallis and Eugene, where dozens of businesses are open for in-person shopping or curbside pickup.
 Find handmade art created on-site, jewelers and home decor to decorate for the holidays.
 Antiquers will have a blast finding treasures in downtown Canby and at Albany Antique Mall in downtown Albany.
-Many businesses offer online shopping and gift certificates when in-person shopping is not possible.
+Many businesses offer online shopping and gift certificates for those who’d rather do their shopping from home.

 Eugene, Cascades & Coast lists four ways to support local businesses, and the Eugene Area Chamber of Commerce holiday guide includes details about delivery and online ordering.
-Those shopping around Florence can vote on their favorite shop decorations and enter to win a raffle.
 Discover more Oregon-made products online with Built Oregon Marketplace, a new directory celebrating the state’s maker culture.

 Home Gifts in the Willamette Valley